ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Introduction

 \section{Introduction}

-The development of Vision-Language-Action (VLA) models~\cite{Rt-2,kim2024openvla,spatialvla,fast,hou2025dita, pi05} have demonstrated impressive progress in robotic manipulation.
-These models are constructed by integrating pre-trained visual-language encoders with proprioceptive feedback to predict actions, enabling generalization across a wide range of robotic tasks~\cite{cotvla, khazatsky2024droid}.

-Despite encouraging progress, previous methods typically encode visual-language inputs via Visual-Language Models (VLMs) and directly fuse proprioceptive signals~\cite{black2024pi_0, oft}, leading to state-dominant bias and false completions even in the presence of clear visual failure cues.
+Recently, Vision-Language-Action (VLA) models~\cite{Rt-2,kim2024openvla,spatialvla,fast,hou2025dita, pi05, huang2025thinkact,zhong2025flowvla} have demonstrated impressive progress in robotic manipulation.
+Despite encouraging progress, previous methods typically encode visual-language inputs via Visual-Language Models (VLMs)~\cite{Qwen2.5-VL,liu2023llava,chen2024internvl,zhong2025dexgraspvla,li2024generalist_vla,zhai2025vla_critic} and directly fuse proprioceptive signals~\cite{black2024pi_0, oft}, leading to state-dominant bias and false completions even in the presence of clear visual failure cues.
 We attribute this behavior to modality imbalance, where policies over-rely on internal state while underusing visual evidence.
 For instance, when a target object drops during the execution, the policy continues the planned placement action towards the goal region, despite the target remaining visible and requiring retrieval.
-As shown in Figure \ref{fig:setting}, the policy may prematurely halt or incorrectly declare success when the goal is unmet, causing the robot to terminate the operation without further action.
-We term this phenomenon \textbf{False-Completion}.
+As shown in Fig.~\ref{fig:setting}, the policy may prematurely halt or incorrectly declare success when the goal is unmet, causing the robot to terminate the operation without further action.
+We term this phenomenon \textbf{``False Completion''}.
 This behavior suggests that visual feedback is underutilized, with decision-making processes relying on proprioceptive cues, which conflicts with human common-sense task completion reasoning.

-However, few studies explicitly explore the imbalance between visual evidence and proprioceptive progression in VLA models, and the phenomenon of false completion remains significantly underexplored.
+To investigate this, we first conduct systematic modality-controlled studies to comprehensively understand false completion and its underlying causes.
+We find that naively removing state inputs reduces performance, highlighting the necessity of rebalancing visual and proprioceptive signals.
+To address the lack of a benchmark for false completion, we then introduce the first \textbf{False-Completion Benchmark Suite} on the LIBERO~\cite{libero}, enabling evaluation across VLA models.
+The suite features eight distinct tasks and three controlled perturbation sources (\emph{Object Drop}, \emph{Distractor Swap}, and \emph{Relayout}), enabling a comprehensive evaluation of model performance in response to false completion across a diverse set of perturbations.
+Each perturbation addresses a unique aspect of model robustness: \emph{Object Drop} evaluates the model's response to dynamic disruptions, while \emph{Distractor Swap} challenges its capacity to distinguish between targets and distractors.
+And \emph{Relayout} tests the model's adaptability to changes in the spatial configuration of the environment.